feature-sh/common/POLICY.md

 # Privacy Policy

-[["We" or "I", or Website or App name]] takes your privacy seriously.
-To better protect your privacy [["we" or "I"]] provide this privacy policy notice explaining the way your personal information is collected and used.
+Feature takes your privacy seriously.
+To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information